Community Tree Planting

 How it Works

 Community groups propose a planting site and locations for ten or more trees.
-Shade trees must make up 60 percent or more of the total requested trees unless it is exclusively a fruit tree project.
+Shade trees must make up 60 percent or more of the total requested trees.
+This requirement is waived exclusively for fruit tree projects such as fruit orchards and community gardens.
 Applicants are encouraged to secure approval or permission from property owners before submitting an application.

 Successful applicants are assigned a Casey Trees-trained Lead Citizen Forester as a technical advisor to help select tree species and planting locations and to develop a three year post-planting maintenance schedule.
 Project Organizers are expected to attend an orientation meeting, coordinate morning refreshments and lunch for volunteers and ensure that the trees receive weekly watering in the spring, summer and fall for three years after they are planted.